TR94/Kiwi-cocktail-bar/README.md

 The website needs to allow the user to:
 - Get a feel for the bar - its aesthetic, atmosphere and decor
 - Understand what is on offer, specifically with access to a menu
-- Dive deeper into the creation, goals and how to offerings work
+- Understand the goals and how to offerings work
 - Sign-up to be notified of events and new additions to the menu if they want to

 ## Scope